formfcw/directus-extension-flexible-editor/README.md

 >
 > _(Demo Video)_

-Under the hood, it integrates the [Tiptap](https://github.com/ueberdosis/tiptap) editor as an extension into the [Directus](https://github.com/directus/directus) app and utilizes an optional many-to-any (M2A) field to place and link related nodes in the editor.
+Under the hood, it integrates the [Tiptap](https://github.com/ueberdosis/tiptap) editor as an extension into the [Directus](https://github.com/directus/directus) app and utilizes an optional many-to-any (M2A) field to place and link relation nodes in the editor.
 This combination makes Flexible Editor a truely rich editor.

 ## Installation